tangrams/tangram-tutorial/src/Assets/markdown/home.md

 { "type": "image", "width": "60%", "src": "min.png" }
 [section]

-But we'll build up to more complex maps (by the way, the map below was generated with just 60 lines of code):
+And we'll build up to more complex maps, including the use of vector tiles to render updated, geographic data from around the world.
+By the way, the map below was generated with just 60 lines of code:

 [section]
 { "type": "image", "width": "60%", "src": "complex.png" }
 [section]

 Neat right?
-We hope you find this tutorial useful and please post any comments or feedback on our [github page](https://github.com/tangrams/tangram-tutorial).
+We hope you find this tutorial useful.
+Please post any comments or feedback on our [github page](https://github.com/tangrams/tangram-tutorial).